KnightHacks/projects-proposals-2021/README.md

 There's no strict length for your proposal and, in many cases, the more detailed your proposal is the better.
 Our recommendation would be at least two paragraphs worth of information, but there's no expected structure.
 Try to keep it less than 500-600 words so you don't lose anyone's attention, but you may need any amount less than that.
 At the interest meeting, you will probably not have much longer than a few minutes to present your proposal, so include here all the information you want interested parties to know and may not be able to get to in your pitch.
 That way, anyone can reference your proposal on this repository as they are making their decisions.

-### Last note: We're including an example proposal in this repository so that you can get a feel for the kind of information we suggest you include in your proposal, but there is no expected structure.
+#### ***Last note***: We're including an example proposal in this repository so that you can get a feel for the kind of information we suggest you include in your proposal, but there is no expected structure.
 Good luck!